 In the states that require TDI coverage, the length of time you can get benefits is set by the state.
 New York, New Jersey, and Hawaii each limit TDI benefits to 26 weeks per year.
 But in Hawaii, if your employer has an "equivalent or better than statutory" plan, the policy will dictate how long your benefits will last.

 Rhode Island TDI benefits can last up to 30 weeks, depending on your earnings and benefit amount.
 (RI TDI calculates benefit duration using a formula: 36% of your total base period wages divided by your weekly benefit rate.)

 And in California, most employees can get up to 52 weeks of TDI—but only 39 weeks if you're self-employed (and only if you paid into the system).

 If you're still unable to work when your SDI benefits run out, you might be eligible for long-term disability (LTD).
 (Check with your employer.
 Many LTD plans start after you've been unable to work for six months.)
 And if your disability is expected to last a year or more, you might qualify for Social Security disability.

-If you believe you have been wrongly denied TDI benefits, or your benefits have been cut off improperly, you may wish to consult with a lawyer to assess your case and decide how to proceed.
+If you believe you've been wrongly denied TDI benefits or your benefits have been cut off improperly, you might benefit by consulting with a lawyer to assess your case and decide how to proceed.